 World’s Tiniest Vertebrate

-Discovered in 2009, a frog species native to the island of New Guinea (Paedrophryne amauensis) is currently considered to be the world’s smallest living vertebrate.
-The average length of a mature Paedrophryne amauensis frog is only about 8 millimeters.
+Discovered in 2009, a frog species native to the island of New Guinea (Paedophryne amauensis) is currently considered to be the world’s smallest living vertebrate.
+The average length of a mature Paedophryne amauensis frog is only about 8 millimeters.